-OUR SCHOOL: The Brigg Infant school is located in the market town of South Normanton, Derbyhire just off J28 of the M1.
-Approximately 160 children attend our school and we have 6 classes: 2 EYFS classes, 2 Year One classes and 2 Year Two classes.
+OUR SCHOOL: The Brigg Infant school is located in the market town of South Normanton, Derbyshire.
+Approximately 165 children attend our school and we have 6 classes: 2 EYFS classes, 2 Year One classes and 2 Year Two classes.

-OUR SENCO; Mrs L Trimmings, who has overall responsibility for Special Needs provision.
+OUR SENCO; Mrs L Trimmings has overall responsibility for Special Needs provision.

 OUR AIMS FOR SEND PROVISION; At the Brigg Infant School we aim to provide equality of opportunity for all our pupils.
 We aim to encourage all our pupils towards high personal achievements.

-Children with special educational needs and disability will be offered full access to a broad, balanced and relevant education, including an appropriate curriculum for the Early Years Foundation Stage and the National Curriculum.
-Consideration will be given on an individual basis to identifying and meeting the needs appropriately of children with special educational needs and disability.
+Children with special educational needs and disabilities will be offered full access to a broad, balanced and relevant education, including an appropriate curriculum for the Early Years Foundation Stage and the National Curriculum.
+Consideration will be given on an individual basis to identifying and meeting the needs appropriately of children with special educational needs and disabilities.

 Supporting Pupils and Families